Fact checked

 By doing so, your estate can be saved from unnecessary expenses and delays, and your loved ones can receive their inheritance sooner.

-In this article, we’ll explore practical strategies to avoid probate in BC and how to reduce probate fees, including naming beneficiaries for certain assets, setting up joint ownership, and making a will.
+In this article, we’ll explore practical strategies to avoid probate in BC and how you can reduce or avoid probate fees, including naming beneficiaries for certain assets, setting up joint ownership, and making a will.

 Key takeaways